About Us :: Bios

 Bios

 Lonnie Stanton (dancer): Lonnie Stanton was born and raised in Paradise, California.
-While there, she began dancing with the Northern California Ballet and enjoyed summers at the Joffrey and Boston Ballet training programs.
-Lonnie graduated from the Boston Conservatory Magna Cum Laude in May 2009 with a BFA in Dance.
+While there, she began dancing with the Northern California Ballet.
+She graduated from the Boston Conservatory Magna Cum Laude in May 2009 with a BFA in Dance.
 She was the recipient of the Jan Veen Scholarship and Dance Department Merit Scholarship.
-Miss Stanton is in here fourth season performing with Prometheus Dance and was blessed to tour with them to Quito, Ecuador in 2010.
-Lonnie also performs with Boston based Angie Moon Dance Theatre and is blessed to be joining Zoe Dance.
-Her most recent piece of finished choreography was produced in the Dance Complex’s Fall 2011 Shared Choreographers’ Concert.
+Upon graduation Miss Stanton has performed with Prometheus Dance and has worked with Boston based companies, Angie Moon Dance Theatre, Bosoma, and is in her second season with Zoe Dance.
+Her choreography was produced in the Dance Complex’s Fall 2011 Shared Choreographers’ Concert.
 Lonnie is a guest dancer working with choreographers through the N.A.D.I.N.E. project (New Artists Dance in New England).
-Miss Stanton enjoys working in the preschool program at Brookline Ballet and is on faculty at The Roxbury Center for the Performing Arts.
-She also has a growing interest in yoga, and completed her 200 hour certification with Yogaworks in August 2011.
+Miss Stanton enjoys working in the pre-ballet program at Brookline Ballet and is on the dance faculty at the Salvation Army Kroc Center.
+She also has a growing interest in yoga, and completed her 200 hour certification under Natasha Rizopoulos in August 2011.
 Lonnie is pleased to continue her performance career and grow further as an instructor and choreographer in the Boston area.

 Yuka Takahashi (dancer): is a dancer, performer, improviser, choreographer certified Pilates instructor born and raised in Japan.